liuchunchi/draft-liu-acme-rats/draft-ietf-acme-rats.md

 # Security Considerations

-The attestation-result-01 challenge (the Passport Model) is the mandatory to implement.
+The attestation-result-01 challenge (the Passport Model) is mandatory to implement.
 The encrypted-evidence-01 challenge (the background-check model) is optional.

 In all cases the Server has to be able to verify Attestation Results from the Verifier.